 Contact a financial aid counselor to find out:

-- If you are eligible for a Federal Work Study award (even if it was not awarded to you initially)
+- If you are eligible for FWS (even if it was not awarded to you initially)

-- How you may decline all or part of your Federal Work Study award
+- How you may decline all or part of your FWS funds

 Getting a job

 New job opportunities are posted throughout the academic year.
 It is your responsibility to schedule interviews to obtain a position.
-Go to AidLink and select the Work Study Program within the Award Notification screen to view a list of available jobs.
+Go to AidLink and select the Federal Work Study program within the Financial Aid Eligibility screen to view a list of available jobs.
 Or, view job listings here.